HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Invoke-WDACSimulation.md

 ### -FilePath

-Provide path to a file that you want WDAC simulation to run against
+Provide path to files that you want WDAC simulation to run against

 Uses LiteralPath to take the path exactly as typed including Special characters such as `[` and `]`